polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 this file dynamically, add the specified arguments, and execute its Hyperlambda.
 This gives us a way to dynamically execute Hyperlambda files to respond to incoming SignalR messages.
-In addition it gives us the same method to declare arguments, and pass in arguments to our SignalR invocations as we would use for normal HTTP REST invocations.
-This again of course, allows you to largely use the same Hyperlambda files for SignalR endpoints as you would normally use for HTTP REST endpoints.
+In addition it gives us the same method to declare arguments, and pass in arguments to our SignalR invocations as we would use for normal HTTP REST invocations - Which of course makes it much simpler to consume and learn as you start out with web sockets in Magic.

 ## Wrapping up